-Plant walks are designed to help students learn to identify more than 1,000 plants based on morphological similarities and differences in preparation for the second-year Plant Final, an all-day exam to test students on the Master Plant List.
+Plant walks are designed to help students learn to identify more than 1,000 plants based on morphological similarities and differences in preparation for the second-year Plant Final, an all-day exam to test students on the Main Plant List.

 During their first year, students participate in 10 to 12 field trips to public and private gardens, nurseries, celebrity estates, and ecological areas.
 These trips encourage students to explore opportunities, network with practitioners in the field, and see how a variety of sites function.

 The Student Garden Plots allow first-year students to creatively apply newly acquired skills.
 Each student is assigned a plot and provided instruction on how to design, install, maintain, and dismantle a 100-square-foot vegetable garden.
 Students are responsible for day-to-day care of the site and will receive a grade after the final evaluation.

 Second-year hands-on training is designed to further expand students’ horticultural skills and to work on their professional development.
 Second-year students commence their six-month internships in April and end them in September (total of 1,040 hours).
 Students are responsible for identifying areas and businesses or institutions they would like to explore for their internships and for securing approval from the Director prior to starting.
 Upon completion, students deliver a 10-minute presentation and write a 10-page paper on their experiences.